 Extremes of temperature will limit the productivity of an animal as well as potentially compromising its welfare.
-Providing cattle, sheep, pigs and goats with shade and shelter at pasture gives them the opportunity to minimise the effects of heat stress and inclement weather conditions, which can lead to:

-- better food conversion and growth rates

-- better survival rates of young animals

-- increased pasture growth and utilisation, with animals spread out to graze and ruminate.

-SA GB 3.6.6 Grazing your organic stock on common land

-- 1. You may graze your organic animals on common land only if: - a) you can show that the land has not been treated with any products which are not permitted in these organic standards for at least three years - b) any non-organic stock which graze the land come from a farming system equivalent to those described in Art.
+Providing cattle, sheep, pigs and goats with shade and shelter at pasture gives them the opportunity to minimise the effects of heat stress and inclement weather conditions, which can lead to: better food conversion and growth rates better survival rates of young animals increased pasture growth and utilisation, with animals spread out to graze and ruminate.
+3.6.6 Grazing your organic stock on common land You may graze your organic animals on common land only if: a) you can show that the land has not been treated with any products which are not permitted in these organic standards for at least three years b) any non-organic stock which graze the land come from a farming system equivalent to those described in Art.
 36 of Regulation 1698/2005 (Council Regulation on support for rural development by the European Agricultural Fund for Rural Development (EAGGF)) or Art.
-22 Regulation 1257/1999 (Council Regulation on support for rural development from the EAGGF and amending and repealing certain Regulations) - c) you can show that there is adequate segregation from non-organic animals that use the land if you wish to sell their products as organic. - 2.
-You must keep records of the use of this provision.
+22 Regulation 1257/1999 (Council Regulation on support for rural development from the EAGGF and amending and repealing certain Regulations) c) you can show that there is adequate segregation from non-organic animals that use the land if you wish to sell their products as organic.
+2. You must keep records of the use of this provision.
 (EC) 834/2007 Art.
 14(1)(b)(v) (EC) 889/2008 Art.
-17(3)(5) In the UK common land is registered with the National Register of Common Land.
-If the common land is not officially registered you will have to add the land to your licence and put it through a 24 month conversion period.
+17(3)(5) 3.6.7 Grazing non-organic land during transhumance 1.
+During the period of transhumance animals may graze non-organic land when they are being moved on foot from one grazing area to another.
+The uptake of non-organic feed, in the form of grass and other vegetation which the animals graze during this period must not exceed 10% of the total feed ration per year.
+This figure must be calculated Records of transhumance